 It is a city known for coffee, and to date, we have not had a bad cup anywhere.
 Our favourite coffee spots are:

-- Plum Cafe – located in the pedestrian only portion of Cuba Street, I prefer their outdoor seating.
+- Plum Cafe – located in the pedestrian-only portion of Cuba Street, I prefer their outdoor seating.

 - Mojo – while the coolest Mojo is probably the one located in the old St. James Theatre, we also enjoy sitting outside at the one across from Shed 13 on Customhouse Quay.
 We even enjoyed a self-guided tour and watched Mojo roasting coffee.

 - Photo Espresso – delicious coffee and an enclosed counter filled with old cameras.
 Although, we were a bit surprised to see the camera model I recently passed down to Sarah in the case.

 - Arabica – friendly staff and a great cup of coffee.
 Popular with locals, so you know it’s great.

 If you enjoyed this list of Wellington restaurants, please share it on social media and pin it: